 The following ear pieces are more easily-accessed by those with physical impairments and have a multi-point feature (i.e. you can pair them to more than one device and toggle between them).
-We have also modified the buttons with cabinet bumpers and/or pieces of plastic and plumbing o-rings:
+The Tech Lab has modified the buttons with cabinet bumpers and/or pieces of plastic and plumbing o-rings:

 - Dragon Bluetooth Wireless Headset: Allows you to wirelessly dictate to your computer while using Dragon Naturally Speaking software.
 Has a multipoint feature to allow pairing with two devices.
 Includes a USB adaptor and up to 10 hours of talk time.